 We found 4 orthopedic surgeons who accept Humana Silver HMO near Champaign, IL.

-Dr. Chris Dangles is an orthopedics/orthopedic surgery specialist in Urbana, IL and Bloomington, IL.
-Clinical interests for Dr. Dangles include knee problems, foot problems, and arthroscopic surgery.
+Dr. Chris Dangles is an orthopedist.
+His areas of expertise include the following: knee problems, foot problems, and arthroscopic surgery.
 Dr. Dangles is affiliated with OSF St. Joseph Medical Center and OSF Saint Francis Medical Center.
-He graduated from Loyola University Chicago, Stritch School of Medicine and then he performed his residency at Memorial Sloan-Kettering Cancer Center and John Stroger Hospital of Cook County.
-Patients gave him an average rating of 3.0 stars out of 5.
-He accepts several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
-Dr. Dangles welcomes new patients.
+He studied medicine at Loyola University Chicago, Stritch School of Medicine.
+Dr. Dangles completed his residency training at Memorial Sloan-Kettering Cancer Center and John Stroger Hospital of Cook County.
+He is rated 3.0 stars out of 5 by his patients.
+He honors several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+He is accepting new patients.

 Clinical interests: Tumor, Hip Problems, Fractures, Knee Problems, Arthroscopic Surgery, Ankle Problems, Arthritis, ...
 (Read more)